 Any place that has nearby storage for your scrapbooking supplies is also great and would be your first choice.
 You'd be surprised how quickly your paper stash and collection of albums can get!
 Also, a quiet space can be beneficial.
-I find my best scrapbooking ideas come when it's lovely and quiet.
+I find my best scrapbooking ideas for beginners come when it's lovely and quiet.

 Ideally, you need a scrapbook space big enough to house a small desk or make a work table by placing a countertop over two 2-drawer file cabinets.
 But remember, the smaller the space you're using, the more organized you'll need to be, otherwise, things get messy.